awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.Enabling.md

 ## Enabling and disabling Enhanced Monitoring<a name="USER_Monitoring.OS.Enabling.Procedure"></a>

 You can enable and disable Enhanced Monitoring using the AWS Management Console, AWS CLI, or RDS API\.
+You choose the RDS instances on which you want to enable Enhanced Monitoring\.
+You can set different granularities for metric collection on each instance\.

 ### Console<a name="USER_Monitoring.OS.Enabling.Procedure.Console"></a>